ArnauSiscart/asteroids/README.md

 asteroids
 =========

-A game I'm writing in Javascript. in order to learn Javascript.
+A game I'm writing in Javascript in order to learn Javascript.